Medical genetics of Jews

 The medical genetics of Jews have been studied to identify and prevent some rare genetic diseases that, while still rare, are more common than average among people of Jewish descent.
 There are several autosomal recessive genetic disorders that are more common than average in ethnically Jewish populations, particularly Ashkenazi Jews, because of relatively recent population bottlenecks and because of consanguineous marriage (marriage of second cousins or closer).
 These two phenomena reduce genetic diversity and raise the chance that two parents will carry a mutation in the same gene and pass on both mutations to a child.

 The genetics of Ashkenazi Jews have been particularly well studied because the phenomenon affects them the most.
 This has resulted in the discovery of many genetic disorders associated with this ethnic group.
 The medical genetics of Sephardic Jews and Mizrahi Jews are more complicated because they are genetically more diverse, and therefore no genetic disorders are more common in these groups as a whole; instead, they tend to have the genetic diseases common in their various countries of origin.

-Several organizations, such as Dor Yeshorim, offer screening for Ashkenazi genetic diseases, and these programs have done much, particularly by reducing the incidence of Tay–Sachs disease.
+Several organizations offer screening for Ashkenazi genetic diseases, and these programs have done much, particularly by reducing the incidence of Tay–Sachs disease.

 History and purpose

 Different ethnic groups tend to have different rates of hereditary diseases, with some being more common, and some less common.
 Hereditary diseases, particularly hemophilia, were recognized early in Jewish history, even being described in the Talmud.
+Jewish people started to see massive population reductions as they were isolated so much that in the end, Jewish people started to develop characteristics that would be passed down for centuries.
+This also limited genetic diversity between Jewish populations and created higher chances of certain inherited diseases.
 However, the scientific study of hereditary disease in Jewish populations was initially hindered by scientific racism, which was based on racial supremacism.

 However, modern studies on the genetics of particular ethnic groups have the tightly defined purpose of avoiding the birth of children with genetic diseases, or identifying people at particular risk of developing a disease in the future.
 Consequently, some members of the Jewish community have been very supportive of modern genetic testing programs; this high level of cooperation has raised concerns that conclusions may lead to stigmatization of the Jewish community.